Toilet Training an Older Child

 • Lack of Fine or Gross Motor Skills: Can the child get to the bathroom, open the door, maneuver clothing/pull bottoms down, etc.?

 • Cannot sequence/plan events: When you feel a full bladder and can get yourself to the bathroom and go, it’s a skill we take for granted.
-But if you break down the entire sequence into task analysis, you’ll see that it’s dozens of other skills chained together.
-You have to have each link before you can make the chain of events.
+But if you break down the entire sequence into task analysis, you’ll see that it’s dozens of executive function skills chained together.
+You have to have each link before making the chain of events.

 Quick task analysis: Look at this quick task analysis of going to the bathroom.
 Remember, a disabled child must be able to do each of these sub-skills before they can put the chain together.

-2. Be able to label that in your own mind, identify it “I feel like I have to go to the bathroom”
+2. Be able to label that in your mind and identify it as “I feel like I have to go to the bathroom.”

 4. Be able to problem solve that feeling I have “I should ask the teacher to leave”

-5. Be able to motor plan the appropriate steps to take-raise hand, ask teacher appropriate question, respond appropriate, get up, go to appropriate space…and then a whole new sequence of events.
+5. Be able to motor plan the appropriate steps to raise your hand, ask the teacher the appropriate question, respond appropriately, get up, go to the appropriate space…and then a whole new sequence of events.

 Use Age-Appropriate Language